 Samarasinghe received journalism diplomas from Aquinas College in Sri Lanka and the Australian School of Journalism in Sydney.
 She has an LL.B. degree from the University of London and attended Sri Lanka Law College after which she was admitted to the Supreme Court of Sri Lanka as an attorney at law.
 Samarasinghe also has a Masters in International Affairs from the Australian National University in Canberra.
 She has been a Neiman Fellow at Harvard University and an international journalist in residence at the City University of New York’s Graduate School of Journalism.
 Among the numerous awards for her work are the Images and Voices of Hope for Print and Digital Media (2011), the International PEN/NOVIB Freedom of Expression Award (2009), the Human Rights Prize of the International Federation of Journalists, the Global Shining Light Award at the Global Investigative Journalism Conference (2008), and Zonta International’s Woman of Achievement (2006).

-Samarasinghe currently serves as Minister Counsellor in the Sri Lankan mission to the United Nations and writes about her experiences in Sri Lankan politics and media.
-At the UN, she handles humanitarian and legal affairs, gender and human rights issues.
-She is working towards setting up a City of Refuge in Sri Lanka.
+Until December 2019, Samarasinghe served as Minister Counsellor in the Sri Lankan mission to the United Nations, where she handled humanitarian and legal affairs, gender and human rights issues.
+She continues to write about her experiences in Sri Lankan politics and media.